| 7: Open a Window "7: Open a Window" behavior

 the window.
 If it isn't, WFS will issue you an error message to help

+you debug.
 Specify where you want the multi-sprite opened

 The box that defaults to "Do not move it, just open it" contains